 There's no one "wrong" way to breastfeed, but it's important to maintain good posture and switch positions to prevent neck pain and other problems.
 To avoid back pain, avoid slouching or hunching forward.
 Instead, keep your back straight and your shoulders relaxed.1, 6

-One way to track your baby's DHA levels is to consider using the LifeCell OmegaScore-N test.
-This simple and non-invasive test can be done from the comfort of your own home and can provide you with valuable insights into your breastmilk's DHA levels.
+One of the most crucial nutrients present in breast milk is DHA—an omega-3 fatty acid essential for your baby’s mental as well as physical development.
+To assess the DHA levels in your breast milk, you can consider LifeCell’s OmegaScore-N test.
+This simple and non-invasive test can be done from the comfort of your own home and can provide you with valuable insights about your breast milk's DHA levels.
 The results of the test can help you adjust your diet accordingly.
+To learn more please visit our website or call us at 1800 266 5533 today.

 Note: Please consult your doctor before making any kind of dietary changes.